DevExpress-Examples/XAF_how-to-customize-an-xpo-business-model-at-runtime-example-e250/Readme.md

 # XAF - Customize an XPO Business Model at Runtime

 You can extend existing business classes without modifying their source code.
-For instance, this approach is helpful when you work with an assembly that contains persistent classes.
+For instance, when you work with an assembly that contains persistent classes.

 This example modifies business classes declared in a separate project as follows:
 - Adds an attribute ([DefaultClassOptionsAttribute](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.DefaultClassOptionsAttribute))